Head of Real Estate

 Malcolm has worked as a solicitor in the City of London for over 30 years and has extensive experience in a broad range of commercial property work including the acquisition, development and management of office blocks, shopping centres, industrial estates, residential developments and pubs and hotels, acting for office retail industrial and pub occupiers, funding agreements, rent sharing agreements and joint venture agreements, VAT and capital allowances and lease advisory including lease renewals, rent review repair and service charge disputes.

-Malcolm has particular expertise in handling development projects, large investment sales and the acquisition and disposal of pubs and hotels and the businesses run therein.
-He has acted for a wide range of clients from institutional investors and public property companies to private investors and developers and business occupiers.
+He has particular expertise in handling development projects, large investment sales and the acquisition and disposal of pubs and hotels and the businesses run therein.
+Malcolm has acted for a wide range of clients from institutional investors and public property companies to private investors and developers and business occupiers.